Cysharp/Claudia/README.md

 > PM> Install-Package [Claudia.Bedrock](https://www.nuget.org/packages/Claudia.Bedrock)

-To create an `AmazonBedrockRuntimeClient` from the AWS SDK and specify the Bedrock Model ID using `UseAnthropic`, set the Model property of RequestMessage to `anthropic_version`.
+To create an `IAmazonBedrockRuntime` from the AWS SDK and specify the Bedrock Model ID using `UseAnthropic`, set the Model property of RequestMessage to `anthropic_version`.
 The rest is the same as a regular Anthropic Client.

 ```csharp
 // credentials is your own